ascoa-dev/Trash_Monitoring_App/SHARED_COMPONENTS_GUIDE.md

 - Circular loader (`lib/shared/widgets/circular_loader.dart`): updated to fix an AnimatedBuilder signature bug and to add a small transparent gap between the loader track and active arc.
 The widget now consumes `AppDimensions.circularLoaderSize`, `circularLoaderStrokeWidth` and `circularLoaderGap` plus `AppColors.loaderTrack` / `AppColors.loaderActive` tokens.
 The gap is implemented with a saveLayer + BlendMode.clear technique to ensure it renders crisply on different backgrounds.
 - Button sizing: To keep consistent sizing across auth flows, full-width `OutlinedButton` actions (for example "Use another email" / "Resend") should be wrapped in `SizedBox(width: double.infinity, height: SizeUtils.h(context, AppDimensions.buttonHeight))`.
 Primary buttons remain full-width by default via `PrimaryButton`.
 - Tokens: Several new constants were added to `app_dimensions.dart` and `app_colors.dart` to support the verification screen and loader visuals.
 Prefer using these instead of inlining numeric values or color hex literals.
+- Full image overlay: `modules/profile/widgets/full_image_overlay.dart` displays a fullscreen image viewer for the profile avatar.
+Provide a public URL and an asset placeholder.

 Small guidance for maintainers: